-The Statement of Financial Position reflects a net liability of £3.8m (2021: £3.8m), which is largely due to timing differences in the payment of liabilities to PPL's members.
-Despite this, management considers the going concern basis of accounting to be appropriate as the timing of liabilities to members is at the discretion of PPL.
+The Statement of Financial Position reflects a net liability of £3.8m (2023: £3.8m), which is largely due to timing differences in the payment of liabilities to the company's' members.
+Despite this, management considers the going concern basis of accounting to be appropriate as the timing of liabilities to members is at the discretion of PPL, this allows for flexibility in managing cashflows.
+Cash flow is closely monitored by management and is seen a key operational task, allowing forecasting and assessment of the timing of liabilities to ensure that both short term and long-term obligations are met.
 In addition, the ability to generate cash through continuous licensing activity coupled with cash balances held through timing differences between collections and distributions to members, provides adequate resources to continue in operational existence.